-LL97 of 2019 also covers groups of two or more buildings with a total area above 50,000 square feet, if they are under the same tax lot or part of the same condominium project.
-The emissions reduction goal for NYC buildings is 40% by 2030 and 80% by 2050, with respect to 2005.
-The target is even more demanding for city-owned buildings: 40% by 2025 and 50% by 2030.
+- LL97 also covers groups of two or more buildings with a total area above 50,000 sq.ft., if they are under the same tax lot or part of the same condominium project.

-Identify the best building upgrades to reduce your emissions and energy consumption.
+Find the best building upgrades to save energy and reduce your emissions.

 When Does LL97 of 2019 Come Into Effect?

 Local Law 97 of 2019 will establish building emission limits all the way until 2050, achieving a total reduction of 80%.
 Initially, limits were established for two periods: 2024-2029 and 2030-2034.

 - All buildings under LL97 must submit a yearly emissions report on May 1st, starting from 2025.

 - The emissions report must be stamped by a Registered Design Professional: a Registered Architect (RA) or Professional Engineer (PE).